-If you've installed FixMyStreet using the installation script or the AMI, you should be good to go.
+If you've installed FixMyStreet using an automated method such as the installation script or the AMI, you should be good to go.
 However, if you've done a manual install, sometimes you might bump into a problem if your system is different from what FixMyStreet expects.
 These hints might help.

 - locale: must be installed